zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml/workshop/intro.md

 * Create Projects and Workspaces in Oracle Machine Learning
 * Create and Run Notebooks in Oracle Machine Learning
-* Collaborate and share SQL notebooks with other Oracle Machine Learning Notebook users
+* Collaborate and share SQL notebooks with other Oracle Machine Learning Notebooks users
 * Use the Scratchpad in Oracle Machine Learning to run Python, SQL, and PL/SQL scripts

 ## Lab Breakdown